-The goal here shouldn't be to attain pure thoughts.
-The goal should be to somehow get rid of impure thoughts.
+The goal here shouldn’t be to attain pure thoughts.
+The goal should be to get somehow rid of impure ideas.

 When you get rid of such impure thoughts, what remains is the pure mind itself.

-You have to become self-aware and rise above unproductive and impure thoughts to be able to contemplate pure divine thoughts.
+You have to become self-aware and rise above unproductive and impure thoughts to contemplate pure divine thoughts.

 Practically, having pure thoughts seems impossible.
-So you should at least get rid of bad thoughts.
+So you should at least get rid of evil thoughts.

 Although, it’s also hard to do in real-life.